Kerim-Myratlyev/MeteoMaster/README.md

 ## ✨ What it does

 Most weather sites bury the forecast under banners and popups.
-MeteoMaster does one thing well: type a city, get an accurate current-conditions and multi-day forecast on a single clean screen.
+MeteoMaster does one thing well: type a city, get accurate current conditions and a multi-day forecast on a single clean screen.
 It pulls real-time data straight from the OpenWeather API, so what you see is what the sky is actually doing.

 ## 🚀 Features